 A two-semester course accompanied by a weekly, small group lab session is dedicated to training in the fundamentals of diagnostic psychological testing.
-The first year diagnostic training sequence culminates in the spring semester with assessment of an actual clinic patient under supervision.
+The first year diagnostic training sequence culminates in the spring semester with writing up an assessment based on clinic testing data of a patient.